-Here we focus on insertions of \ac{HVP} and form factors into loop calculations.
-Regarding the latter, it has been shown that using the \ac{sQED} vertex multiplied by the \ac{VFF} for photon-pion interactions corresponds to the inclusion of the pion-pole terms in the pion Compton tensor~\cite{Colangelo:2015ama}.
+Here we focus on insertions of \ac{HVP} and form factors into loop calculations, taking advantage of the fact that light-by-light contributions only appear beyond NNLO for the processes considered here.
+Regarding form-factor insertions, it has been shown that using the \ac{sQED} vertex multiplied by the \ac{VFF} for photon-pion interactions corresponds to the inclusion of the pion-pole terms in the pion Compton tensor~\cite{Colangelo:2015ama}.
 While this correspondence does not hold in the case of protons or with more than two photons attached to the pions, form-factor improved QED is a meaningful first step towards a more reliable description of structure-dependent corrections in low-energy processes with external hadrons~\cite{Mo:1968cg,Maximon:2000hm,Aliberti:2024fpq,Kaziukenas:2025gggpp}.

 A non-trivial inclusion of \ac{HVP} effects for scattering processes appears only at \ac{NNLO} where it is similar to the \ac{HVP} corrections to an anomalous magnetic moment.
 Recent examples include the evaluation of the HVP insertions for muon-electron scattering at \ac{NNLO} through the dispersive~\cite{Fael:2019nsf} or the hyperspherical approach~\cite{Fael:2018dmz}.
 Based on these techniques, several fully differential \ac{NNLO} calculations have been carried out with the inclusion of \ac{HVP} effects~\cite{Banerjee:2021qvi,Broggio:2022htr,Budassi:2021twh}.
 For the anomalous magnetic moment, even higher orders have been computed~\cite{Balzani:2021del}.
 The applied techniques do not rely on a particular functional form of the \ac{HVP}.
 Thus, they can be easily adapted if a more precise non-perturbative input becomes available.